 In the middle spot we have CyberGhost, which is a great provider, even if it doesn’t quite meet the specs of the top two.
 It has good security, so there’s no problem there.
 Plus, it has a permanently enabled kill switch.
 The fact that you can’t turn it off may annoy you, but it’s good in case you forget to set it.
 A strict no-logs policy is in place, too.

-Its server network is similar in size to NordVPN’s, with slightly fewer than 5,000 servers in 58 countries.
+Its server network is similar in size to NordVPN’s, with around 7,800 servers in 90 countries.
 There are 304 servers in France, too, which will help you access content restricted to there.

 If you’re especially privacy-conscious, CyberGhost also has specially configured NoSpy servers that sit outside of the 14 Eyes.
 They can be added to your package for about $1 per month.
 You can read more about that in our CyberGhost review.